AnuragJha003/GDSC-Session-Full-Stack-Project/README.md

 # GDSC JU Full stack
-(It is working locally now with some issues which will be resolved tomorrow since today is UCL night)

 A learning useful  application that combines both frontend and backend components .
 Follow the steps below to set up and run Gemini AI on your local machine.